Nealcly/AnnoCons/README.md

 # AnnoCons
- A visualization and annotation tool for constituency tree
+The web-based platform to visulize and annotate constituency tree.